jcw780/wows_shell/README.md

 ### Python
 - Requires Pybind11
 - Tested with Python 3.7.4 (Anaconda), 3.8.5
+- Available from PyPI
 ### WebAssembly
 - Requires Emscripten
 - Used in https://github.com/jcw780/wows_ballistics
 ## Future Goals:
 - Wiki / Tutorial
-- Packages (maybe go for PyPI), more refined build tools
+- Extend more features to Python and WebAssembly
 - Will continue to update the model when new information is acquired